philmikejones/beginning-mapping/handout.md

 My name is Phil, and I am your instructor on this course.

 I have a PhD in geography from the University of Sheffield.
-I specialise in computer simulations of small--area geographical data, but undertake all types of GIS and geographical analysis.
+I specialise in computer simulations of small--area geographical data, but undertake most types of GIS and geographical analysis.

 I now work at the University of Derby on an ESRC--funded research project.
 For over ten years I have worked in both private and public--sector organisations as a data analyst.

-I write blog posts and post tutorials about GIS on my website, which is <https://philmikejones.me>.
+I write blog posts and post tutorials about GIS on my website, which is `https://philmikejones.me`.
 I enjoy teaching and have taught variations of much of this material to postgraduate level.

 I hope you enjoy your course and come away with the skills and confidence to produce your own maps for spatial analysis; the world needs more geographers!